ataras2/newport-motors-py/README.md

  - USBs: usb managment code, used to scan USB ports and identify products from a particular manufacturer

 ## Installation
-This repo is not currently on pypi, so you must install it manually.
-To do so, clone the repo and run `pip install .` from the root directory.
+This repo is now on PyPi! `pip install newport-motors-py`

 ## Usage
 There are a few different use cases for this package, outlined below.